 Harborside Closes Acquisition of Sublime (July 5, 2021): In early July, Harborside acquired 100% of issued and outstanding shares of Sublime for $43.8m (~1.8x to estimated 2021 revenue).
 Harborside is a long-standing, respected retailer in CA, whereas Sublime is a leading manufacturer in CA, best known for their Fuzzies branded pre rolled (and other Inhalable) products.

-There’s a lot to unpack in each of these deals and not enough space so let’s hit some highlights: At a macro level, BDSA Retail Sales Tracking showcases pre rolled sub-category as the fastest growing segment in the CA market since 2020.
+There’s a lot to unpack in each of these deals and not enough space so let’s hit some cannabis market insights: At a macro level, BDSA Retail Sales Tracking showcases pre rolled sub-category as the fastest growing segment in the CA market since 2020.
 At a micro level, BDSA is tracking Sublime as the #2 pre roll ($288m market January-July 2021) player and #8 Inhalables ($1.86b market January-July 2021) player YTD in CA, and has seen over 60+% YoY growth, owning over 8% of CA pre rolled marketshare YTD 2021 via BDSA Retail Sales Tracking.
 Both companies have a strong history of successful innovation, and with synergies to be realized on both sides, this positions Harborside well as it ramps up as not just a leading retailer in CA, but a strong house of brands (noting that Sublime also increases their state-wide distribution!).
 An emphasis on brand build is a trend we expect to see more of from larger single state operators and MSO’s as cannabis matures as a Consumer Packaged Good.

 Verano Closes Agri-Kind/Agronomed Acquisition (July 12, 2021): Since going public in February, Verano has been on an M&A spree, with July bringing in the close of AgriKind/Agronomed (“The Company”) for $66m cash/$49.5m stock.
 The Company has two cultivation/production facilities in PA, with permits to open six retail locations.
 So why are MSO’s targeting PA, and even (at times) willing to pay a premium on assets?
 (2020 saw acquisitions from Cresco, Trulieve, Harvest, Ayr, and Jushi).